glpi-project/doc-install/source/timezones.rst

 Windows users
 -------------

-Windows do not provide timezones informations, you'll have to download and intialize data yourself.
+Windows does not provide timezones informations, you'll have to download and intialize data yourself.

 See `MariaDB documentation about timezones <https://mariadb.com/kb/en/library/time-zones/#mysql-time-zone-tables>`_.